Skip to content

 • The person conducting the business or undertaking (PCBU) or the person's representative.

-• If the issue involves more than one business or undertaking, the PCBU or the person's representative.
+• If the issue involves more than one business or undertaking, each PCBU or the person's representative.

 • If the worker or workers affected by the issue are in a work group, the health and safety representative (HSR) for that work group or his or her representative.